 This post is a little collection of some of the fun and simple things we’ve been making to decorate our home with this Christmas season to make it cozy and pretty!
-I hope that you might be able to use some of these ideas as well to create fun Christmas crafts and decor with your family.
+I hope that you might be able to use some of these old fashioned Christmas decorating ideas as well to create fun Christmas crafts and decor with your family.

-What kind of old fashioned Christmas would we have if it didn’t include Popcorn Strings!
-Since my little ones are quite little, this was more of a mommy and daddy project.
-But if you little ones are old enough to handle a needle you can let them make them with you!
+What kind of old-fashioned Christmas would we have if it didn’t include Popcorn Strings!
+Since my little ones are still quite little, this was more of a mommy and daddy project.
+But if your little ones are old enough to handle a needle you can let them make them with you!
 Simply pop some plain popcorn, (I love this microwave popper, no oils or butter needed!) thread a needle on some sewing thread and start stringing popcorn!

-These ornaments not only look pretty, they will make your tree smell nice too!
+These ornaments not only look pretty, but they will also make your tree smell nice too!

-To make these simple ornaments you will just need a few oranges.
-Cut into thick pieces (at least 1/4 inch thick, otherwise they will burn) and place them on a cookie sheet into the oven at 225 degrees.
+To make these simple old fashioned Christmas ornaments you will just need a few oranges.
+Cut the oranges into thick pieces (at least 1/4 inch thick, otherwise they will burn) and place them on a cookie sheet into the oven at 225 degrees.
 Bake for several hours and remove when the peels are dried.
 (The insides will dry more as they sit).
-Place a small dab of hot glue at the top of each of the pieces and stick on a looped string to hang them on the tree.
+Place a small dab of hot glue at the top of each of the pieces and stick them on a looped string to hang them on the tree.

-We don’t do Santa at our house so elves are rather meaningless, however when I was growing up my Dad had a handful of these little bendable elves that me and my sister just loved getting to put somewhere on the tree!
+We don’t do Santa at our house so elves are rather meaningless, however, when I was growing up my Dad had a handful of these little bendable elves that my sister and I loved getting to put somewhere on the tree!
 I thought they would be a fun thing to make so here’s what we did!

 These are fun little ornaments to make that really have the “rustic” look.
 They are simple and you can make them in any shape you want!
 Just take a piece of tin foil and shape it into any shape.
 Use jute or any kind of string to wrap around the shape and create the ornament.
 You may need to add a dab of hot glue here and there to keep the string on the shape.